saleor/storefront/docs/configuration.md

 ## Homepage

-By default homepage will show content blocks based at Menu object fetched from the API.
+The homepage will show content blocks based, by default, on the Menu object fetched from the API.
 Slug of the object can be configured with the `NEXT_PUBLIC_HOMEPAGE_MENU` variable.